bozdoz/wp-plugin-leaflet-map/readme.txt

 = Can I add geojson? =

 Yes, just give it a source URL: `[leaflet-geojson src="https://example.com/path/to.geojson"]` It will also support leaflet geojson styles or geojson.io styles.
-Add a popup message with `[leaflet-geojson popup_text="hello!"]` or identify a geojson property with `popup_property`.
+Add a popup message with `[leaflet-geojson popup_text="hello!"]`, or add HTML by adding it to the content of the shortcode: `[leaflet-geojson]<a href="#">Link here</a>[/leaflet-geojson]` or identify a geojson property with `popup_property`, and each shape will use its own popup text if available.

 = Can I add kml? =